Community Resilience Panel

-Once the basic structure and content of the Community Resilience Planning Guide (Guide) for Buildings and Infrastructure Systems has been established, NIST will convene the Disaster Resilience Standards Panel (DRSP).
-The DRSP will, with initial input provided by NIST, define the outline of the Community Resilience Implementation Guidelines and draft the content of the Community Resilience Implementation Guidelines.
+Once the basic structure and content of the Community Resilience Planning Guide (Guide) for Buildings and Infrastructure Systems has been established, the Community Resilience Panel (CRP) for Buildings and Infrastructure Systems will be convened.
+The CRP will, with initial input provided by NIST, define the outline of the Community Resilience Implementation Guidelines and draft the content.
 The first phase of these guidelines will focus on critical buildings and infrastructure systems.

-Overall leadership of the DRSP committees will be by a governing board consisting of DRSP members representing the breadth of disciplines found on the DRSP.
+Overall leadership of the CRP committees will be by a governing board consisting of CRP members representing the breadth of disciplines found on the CRP.